nguyenvanqui/Webgl-Ball-Game/README.md

 # Webgl-Ball-Game
-Ball Game is built and played on Chrome browser
+Ball Game is built and played on Chrome browser.
+My team includes Nguyen Van Qui and Nguyen Trong Nhan that have been studying Computer Science at Information Technology University in Ho Chi Minh City, VietNam.